LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Introduction

-More recently, the L\(_1\) regularization has been applied to neural networks for nonlinear feature selection.
-In its simplest form, group LASSO is applied to zero all the outputs of some neurons (sparsifying the network and eliminating features when zeroing input-layer neurons) \cite{Dinh-and-Ho-2020,Scardapane-etal-2017,Wang-etal-2021}.
-A slightly modified version of this algorithm applies the L\(_1\) penalty only to the input layer and includes a skip-connection between that layer and the output layer \cite{Lemhadri-etal-2021}.
-More complex applications of this method include the multi-modal neural networks of Ref.\ \cite{Zhao-etal-2015}, the concrete autoencoders of Ref.\ \cite{Abid-etal-2019}, and the teacher-student network of Ref.\ \cite{Mirzaei-etal-2019}.
-The first two are notable for being at least partially unsupervised methods, suggesting they can select the most relevant features for a given dataset no matter the task.
-Some works have also used approaches other than the L\(_1\) norm, such as the L\(_0\) norm \cite{Yamada-etal-2018}.
-While these models are powerful tools for feature selection, two considerable limitations are present: first, they do not provide any information on how the selected features are contributing to the final prediction, significantly limiting interpretability. \textit{A posteriori} methods to extract this information have been found unreliable \cite{Rudin-2019}, even if useful.
-Second, these complex model architectures may take ``shortcuts'' to make apparently accurate predictions \cite{Rosenzweig-etal-2021,Lapuschkin-etal-2019}.
+More recently, L\(_1\) regularization has been applied to neural networks for nonlinear feature selection.
+In its simplest form, group LASSO is applied to zero all the outputs of some neurons (sparsifying the network and eliminating features when zeroing input-layer neurons) \citep{Dinh-and-Ho-2020,Scardapane-etal-2017,Wang-etal-2021}.
+LassoNet, a slightly modified version of this algorithm, applies the L\(_1\) penalty only to the input layer and includes a skip-connection between that layer and the output layer \citep{Lemhadri-etal-2021}.
+More complex applications of this method include the multi-modal neural networks of \citet{Zhao-etal-2015}, the concrete autoencoders of \citet{Abid-etal-2019}, and the teacher-student network of \citet{Mirzaei-etal-2019}.
+The first two methods are at least partially unsupervised, suggesting that they can select the most relevant features for a given dataset irrespective of the task.
+Some works have used approaches other than the L\(_1\) norm for neural network-based feature selection, such as the L\(_0\) pseudonorm \citep{Yamada-etal-2020}.
+While these deep learning models are powerful tools, two considerable limitations are present: first, they do not provide any information on how the selected features are contributing to the final prediction, significantly limiting interpretability.
+Although sometimes useful, \textit{a posteriori} methods to extract this information have been found unreliable \citep{Rudin-2019}.
+Second, these complex model architectures may take ``shortcuts'' to make apparently accurate predictions \citep{Lapuschkin-etal-2019,Rosenzweig-etal-2021}.
 However, these ``shortcuts'' are not really relevant to the task, preventing proper generalization and human interpretation.